 The acme thread is a modification of the square thread but it is easier to cut and stronger than square thread.

-They are extensively used for transmission of motion and power.
-The shape of this thread facilitates the used of engaging the split nut as in the lead-screw of a screw-cutting lathe.
+They are extensively used for the transmission of motion and power.
+The shape of this thread facilitates the use of engaging the split nut as in the lead screw of a screw-cutting lathe.

 #4 Single and Multi-Threads

 In a piece of work, it is possible to have several separate and independent threads running along with it.
-Accordingly, there are a single threaded screw and multiple or multi-start threaded screw.
+Accordingly, there are single-threaded screws and multiple or multi-start threaded screws.

 The independent threads are called starts, and we may have single-start, two-start, three-start, etc.

-For one complete turn round the screw or bolt then there is a movement of one thread the screw is called a single-threaded screw.
+For one complete turn around the screw or bolt then there is a movement of one thread the screw is called a single-threaded screw.
 And when there is a movement of more than one thread, the screw is called multiple or multi-start threaded screws.

-In the case of a three-start thread, for one complete turn, the thread advances three times as far if it were a single thread.
-Multi-start threads are used in cases where rapid movement or motion is needed, where they are widely employed.
+In the case of a three-start thread, for one complete turn, the thread advances three times as far as if it were a single thread.
+Multi-start threads are used in cases where rapid movement or motion is needed, and where they are widely employed.

 #5 Right-hand and Left-hand Threads

 Screw threads may be made either right or left-handed.
-A right-hand thread is one in which the nut must be turned in a right-handed direction to screw it on, a left-hand thread being one on which the nut would be screwed on by turning it to the left.
-Figure illustrate these examples.
+A right-hand thread is one in which the nut must be turned in a right-handed direction to screw it on, and a left-hand thread is one in which the nut would be screwed by turning it to the left.
+The figure illustrates these examples.